Research and Publications Highlights

 James Webb Space Telescope identifies origins of icy building blocks of life

-An international research team including the Center for Space and Habitability (CSH) at the University of Bern and the National Centre of Competence in Research (NCCR) PlanetS discovered the deepest and coldest ice ever detected in such a molecular cloud.
-Maria Drozdovskaya is co-author of the study.
+Interstellar molecular clouds are considered to be the birth sites of planetary systems.
+With the help of the James Webb Space Telescope, an international research team including the Center for Space and Habitability (CSH) at the University of Bern and the National Centre of Competence in Research (NCCR) PlanetS discovered the deepest and coldest ice ever detected in such a molecular cloud.
+The discovery provides astronomers with new insights into the icy components that could be incorporated into planets over time and eventually form the basis for life.
+CSH's Maria Drozdovskaya is co-author of the study.

 2022/11/30